How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

-In this article, I share several ways to tell when your WhatsApp is hacked and how to fix it.
 We all love our privacy, don’t we?
-But ever had that feeling that your WhatsApp is hacked? or maybe a fear that someone could be spying on you through your WhatsApp?
+But ever had that feeling that your WhatsApp account is hacked?

-WhatsApp has implemented a high level of security to an extent that for a hacker to be able to get into your WhatsApp account, they would have to spend a significant amount of time and resources.
+WhatsApp has implemented a high level of security to the extent that for a hacker to be able to get into your WhatsApp account, they would have to spend a significant amount of time and resources.

 Therefore, the highest possibility of your account being hacked is that the intruder had access to your phone or any other device that you use for your WhatsApp.

-Ways hackers might access your WhatsApp account
+4 Ways hackers might access your WhatsApp account

 1. WhatsApp Web

-Through its Whatsapp Web feature, WhatsApp gives you the option to sync your contacts and chats to your computer, this way you can access and use your account from both your desktop and your smartphone at the same time, or choose whichever device is most convenient for you at a given time.
+This way you can access your account from both desktop and smartphone at the same time, or choose whichever device is most convenient for you at a given time.

 However, WhatsApp web also makes it pretty easy for an intruder to gain access to your account from one of your active devices.